Israel is at war with Hamas. Here’s what to know | KRDO

 Israel has dealt with hostage situations before, but never at this scale.
 In the past, militants have mostly demanded the release of prisoners held in Israeli jails in exchange for captured Israelis.
 In 2011, Israel traded 1,027 Palestinians for Israeli soldier Gilad Shalit, and in 2004, it released more than two dozen Lebanese and Arab prisoners – including two senior Hezbollah officials – for Elhanan Tannenbaum, an Israeli businessman and army reserve colonel, as well as the bodies of three IDF soldiers.
 In 2008, Israel released five Palestinian prisoners, five Lebanese prisoners and returned the bodies of nearly 200 Arab fighters in exchange for the bodies of two Israeli soldiers.

-It is unclear what the militants will demand for the 100 or more hostages Hamas says it has taken captive.
+Hamas says it has taken captive 100 or more hostages.
 Their presence in Gaza will undoubtedly complicate any Israeli military operation there.

+The militant group’s armed wing said Monday it would begin killing civilian hostages and broadcasting the act if Israel targets people in Gaza without warning.

-In the meantime, the IDF says it plans to take control of the Gaza Strip.
+It comes after the IDF said it planned to take control of the Gaza Strip.
 Its spokesperson, Lt.
 Col. Richard Hecht, said the aim is to “end the Gaza enclave” and “control the entire enclave.”

+When asked whether it had stopped the “knock on the roof,” which is the Israeli military’s warning for civilians before it bombs a building.
+Hecht responded that Hamas did not “knock on the roof.”

+“When they came in and threw grenades at our ambulances they did not knock on the roof.
+This is war.
+The scale is different,” Hecht said.

 Senior Hamas member Saleh al-Arouri told Al Jazeera Arabic on Saturday that Hamas is ready “for all options, including a war and an escalation on all levels.”